earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 Speaking of which, stay tuned for the next article, which will invariably be about how we are fighting off crypto-miners 😀.
 {% include quotes/end.html %}

-See the release announcement if you'd like to learn more about Earthly CI, which is powered by this service.
+See the [release announcement](/blog/launching-earthly-ci/) if you'd like to learn more about Earthly CI, which is powered by this service.
+And stay tuned for more sharing of engineering ~~complaints~~ challenges in the future.

 <!--
 ### Writing Article Checklist